stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ## Academic Honesty

-All work submitted in this course must be your own and be written exclusively for this course.
+All work submitted for this course must be your own and be written exclusively for this course.
 The use of sources (ideas, quotations, paraphrase) must be properly documented.
 Please read the [Academic Honor Principle](https://students.dartmouth.edu/judicial-affairs/policy/academic-honor-principle) for more information about the dire consequences of [**plagiarism**](/resources/open-handbook/chapter-10/).
 If you are confused about when or how to cite information, please consult the course handbook or ask me about it before submitting your work.

 ---